idressos/yandex-mail-downloader/README.md

 ```

 The script will start downloading all the mailboxes and their contents from your account.
-You can also choose to save the emails in Mbox format by supplying the `--mbox` flag.
+You can also choose to save the emails in Mbox format by supplying the `--mbox` flag, or only download emails newer than X days by using the --max-age parameter.
 The script will automatically create a folder for each mailbox and save the emails inside it.